christophhagen/BinaryCodable/README.md

 ## Binary data structure

-**Note** The binary format is optimized for size, but does not go all-out to create the smallest binary sizes possible.
+**Note:** The binary format is optimized for size, but does not go all-out to create the smallest binary sizes possible.
 If this is your goal, then simply using `Codable` with it's key-value approach will not be the best solution.
 An unkeyed format optimized for the actually encoded data will be more suitable.
 But if you're really looking into this kind of efficiency, then you probably know this already.

 The encoding format used by `BinaryCodable` is similar to Google's [Protocol Buffers](https://developers.google.com/protocol-buffers) in some aspects, but provides much more flexibility regarding the different types which can be encoded, including the ability to encode `Optional`, `Set`, multidimensional arrays, and more.